kailash-manasarovar/statement/docs/timeline/2026/march.md

 No need to wait until we die!
-There's more to want here than money and being famous and bites of roasted meat.
+There's more to want here than money and being famous and bites of roasted meat (me munching on the mousses :DDDDD).

 Now, what shall we call this new sort of gazing-house that has opened in our town where people sit